Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning

-Next, we apply the Envelope theorem for saddle-point problems \citep[see e.g.][]{milgrom2002envelope}, which states that the gradient of the maximisation problem equals to the gradient of the Lagrangian evaluated at one of its saddle-points.
+Next, we apply the Envelope theorem for saddle-point problems (see Theorem 4 in \cite{milgrom2002envelope}) on \cref{eq:strong-duality}, which gives us that the gradient of the maximisation problem equals to the gradient of the Lagrangian evaluated at one of its saddle-points.
 It relies on the equidifferentiability of the objective function and the absolute continuity of its gradient -- these properties are satisfied as we work with a spectral (and thus coherent and convex) risk measure.